nmizukami/pio_test/README_EXTERNALS.rst

    NOTE: This second step is only required if you are going to use one of the external libraries in the mizuRoute build (currently either mpi-serial, or pio).

-At this point you have a working version of the full mizuRoute and all optional libraries.
+At this point you have a working version of the full pio_test and all optional libraries.

 More details on checkout_externals
 ----------------------------------